Custom WebAssembly runtime for embedded systems.

 5. Simplicity - Fixed app count, straightforward API

-Future Improvements
+Planned Improvements

-• Static native function jump table (<50ns calls)
+• Static native function jump table (<50 ns calls)

-• Network streaming to WAMR (skip filesystem)
+• Network streaming to WAMR (skip filesystem round-trip)

 • Multi-core WASM execution

-• Advanced capability granularity
+• Advanced capability granularity (per-resource limits)

 Copyright © 2025-2026 AkiraOS Project.
-Distributed under the Apache 2.0 License.
+Licensed under GNU GPL v3.